Master of Arts in Teaching

 - Program of Study

-Educator Preparation at Columbus State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Educator Preparation at Columbus State University is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 All educator preparation programs are approved by the Georgia Professional Standards Commission.

 - A bachelor's degree in a related field as defined by Professional Standards Commission (click here (DOC) for list of related fields) or 26-44 hours of approved content coursework from a regionally accredited institution in the intended field of certification (click here (DOC) for list of approved content courses);